51st-Vfw/JAFDTC/doc/README.md

 The **Link** button changes based on whether or not the system is linked,

+**TODO REBUILD FOR LIGHT MODE ??**
 ![](images/Core_Cfg_Edit_Link.png)

-When unlinked, the button displays "Link To".
+When unlinked, the **Link** button displays "Link To".
 Clicking the button in this state brings up a list of potential source configurations that the system can be linked to.
+Once linked, the **Link** button displays "Unlink From" along with the name of the linked configuration.

 > In the
 > [earlier example](#linking-systems),